Elkhart Model Railroad Club History

 Membership has been increasing and at the end of 2017, the club has over 25 members.

 As with all new advances, new challenges would also occur.
 The new sewer hookup will be a major expense for the club.
 Technology marches along at a tremendous rate in model railroading.
 Major decisions have to be made every year as to which technology needs to be changed and updated usually with major budget concerns.
-"The Nappanee Train Show had to be canceled for 2018 as the building we rented was sold and the club was unable to rent a new building in time for the show.
+"The Nappanee Train Show had to be canceled for 2018 as the building we rented for the show was sold and the club was unable to rent a new building in time for the show.
 The show will continue in 2019 at a new location in the Nappanee area.